 The axe was found in the guest bedroom, indicating that the Stillinger girls were the last to be killed.
 It was bloody, but an attempt had been made to wipe it off.
 The axe belonged to Josiah Moore.
 All of the curtains in the house had been drawn.
 Two windows that didn’t have curtains had been covered with clothing.

-All the victims’ faces were covered with bed linens or clothing after being killed.
+After being killed, all the victims’ faces were covered with bed linens or clothing.
 Other evidence showed that a pan of bloody water was discovered on the kitchen table and a plate of uneaten food.

 No one could imagine who could commit such a heinous crime, and the townsfolk were first convinced it must be a deranged tramp.
 Expecting to find the blood-drenched killer hiding somewhere in the area, several posses were formed on horseback and in autos, searching alleys in the city and every barn, shed, and outhouse nearby.
 But, they returned empty-handed.

 With darkness came the fear that a madman was on the loose and might strike again.
 Families partnered with neighbors to stand shotgun guard all night, and windows were nailed shut.
 In the ensuing days, every lock in town was sold out, residents openly carried weapons, neighbors looked suspiciously upon neighbors, and rumors and accusations ran rampant.
 Soon, newspaper reporters and private detectives flooded the streets.
 Bloodhounds were brought in, and law enforcement agencies from neighboring counties and states joined forces.
 The murders began a chain of events that split the small town and forever changed the lives of its residents.